 Only active participants may request a loan and must have a vested balance of at least \$2,000.
 The Plan allows participants to borrow not less than \$1,000 and a maximum of 50% of their vested balance or \$50,000, whichever is less.
 The loans are collateralized by the participant's vested balance.
 A maximum of one loan may be outstanding per participant at any time.
 The interest rate is the prime rate as listed on the last business day of each month in the Wall Street Journal +1%.
 The Plan's general purpose loan term is a minimum of 1 year and a maximum of 5 years.
 If the loan is used for the purchase of a principal residence the maximum term is 10 years.
 In most cases, the participant must complete repayment before they retire or separate from service.
-The interest rates charged on participant loans outstanding at both December 31, 2014 and 2013 range from 4.25% to 8.75%.
-Notes receivable from participants are \$184,465 and \$168,762 as of December 31, 2014 and 2013, respectively.
+The interest rates charged on participant loans outstanding at both December 31, 2015 and 2014 were 4.25%.
+Notes receivable from participants are valued at cost plus accrued interest, less principal pay downs.
+Notes receivable from participants are \$189,628 and \$184,465 as of December 31, 2015 and 2014, respectively.